prce1/discord-bot/README.md

 After setting all these up, just save the file and run yarn|npm start in your console, and you're good to go!

+##### Google and Darksky Weather will be changed asap, as their APIs are not compatiable with the idea.
+When this change happens, you will probably only be able to search for weather by city and not by a full address.

 ##### It should be noted that this is a work in progress, and should only be taken as such.